MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-publishing-wcf-services-with-the-wcf-netmsmq-adapter.md

 ## Build the client application

-1. Open a [!INCLUDE[vs2010](../includes/vs2010-md.md)] command prompt as Administrator and go to the **C:\WCFNetMsmqAdapterPublishing\WCFClient** folder.
+1. Open a Visual Studio command prompt as Administrator and go to the **C:\WCFNetMsmqAdapterPublishing\WCFClient** folder.
 This is where you will place the proxy class and application configuration file.

 2. Paste the entire svcutil.exe command line containing the full WSDL address that you copied in the previous procedure, and then press ENTER.
 This creates the proxy class, **BizTalkServiceInstance.cs**, and application configuration file, **output.config**.
 Keep the command prompt window open for use during the final section.